Emergency Response Plan

 ** Please review chapter 8 for additional details.

-Minimum Site Safety Requirement: All Consigli workers, and any subcontractors, shall have, at a minimum, an OSHA 10 Hour Construction Safety Outreach training certificate and shall provide documentation of training.
+Minimum Site Safety Training Requirements: All Consigli workers, and any subcontractors, shall have, at a minimum, an OSHA 10 Hour Construction Safety Outreach training certificate and shall provide documentation of training.

-Personnel Protective Equipment (PPE): All CCC and sub contractor workers will wear hard hats and safety glasses at all times.
-All CCC personnel performing work with their hands shall be required to wear gloves that are appropriate to the task.
-When not performing actual work with their hands workers will be required to have them available for immediate use.
+Personnel Protective Equipment (PPE): All CCC and subcontractor workers will wear hard hats, safety glasses, high visibility clothing (lime green), safety toed shoes/boots, and gloves at all times.
+All workers will wear hardhats and clothing that identifies the contractor employer and is clean and professional.
+All personnel performing work with their hands shall be required to wear gloves that are a minimum of ANSI cut resistance level 6 or higher as required by the task (i.e. metal or glass work).
 Face shields will be required for all personnel who are performing overhead work, using metal chop saw or any type of metal grinding.
 All welders will be required to have hard hats with integral welding shields.

 - No materials shall be delivered to the site earlier than 3 days before said materials are to be installed/put into place.
 If materials have to be delivered before that 3 day time period, subcontractor shall get prior approval from Consigli Superintendent.
 Because of this, notification / scheduling is required for all deliveries to the site.
 Subcontractors must notify Contractor at least 24 hours in advance.
 Contractor has the right to refuse any deliveries not properly scheduled or due to logistical constraints as necessary.